AI01010/HackAI/devlog.md

 - Another with inputs time of day, and total money made on average at that time.
 Used to find most busy times during a typical day.
 We either do this for all 24 hours of a day, or user selects an hour of the day they want to check it for

 - Another model where inputs are food, and outputs are the expected revenue.
 Then, gets their expectd revnue for the next years, like 2026.
+Gonna use a random forest for the foods (predicting their revenue in the next year), cause the sample size is small (only 3 years for each food), and less prone to overfitting.
 BUT THEN, user can define another food.
-Now, what we'll do is use some RAG tomfoolery to decide which current foods it's already closest to, and then gets its expected revenue that way
+Now, what we'll do is use some RAG tomfoolery to decide which current foods it's already closest to, and then gets its expected revenue that way.

 - One for general food groups, like pizzas as a whole and their revenue, same as the food one but more broad foods.